DevoInc/genesys-ui/README.md

 ### Linking external packages

 This project uses [Vite](https://vitejs.dev/) for development.
-Vite is a build tool that serves the code via native ES Module imports during development.
+Vite serves the code via native ES Module imports during development.
 Therefore, Vite converts all dependencies that are shipped as CommonJS modules to ES modules.
 To improve the performance, it [pre-bundles](https://vitejs.dev/guide/dep-pre-bundling.html) and caches them inside the `node_modules/.cache` directory.

 If you want to link an external package to the project, you need to make sure that the package is available in **ESM format**.
 Besides, you have to ensure that the package is **not listed in the `optimizeDeps.include` section** of the `main.ts` file.
 If the package is listed there, Vite will pre-bundle it and will always use the cached version, even if you link a local version of the package.
 In that case, you will have to temporarily remove or comment the package from the `optimizeDeps.include` section.